nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 Outcome:
 1. The *Result Display* will show a success message.
 1. Homerce will switch to the *Appointment Tab*.
-1. You will see your appointment marked as not done, alongside other appointments in your tracker.
+1. You will see your appointment marked as not done, alongside other appointments in your list of appointments.

 ![undone](images/undoneapt.png) <br>
 *Figure 20 - GUI outcome for `undoneapt`*